zx80/flask-simple-auth/DOCUMENTATION.md

 - clear cache per type? entry??
 - how to add a timeout?
+- how to manage automatic return?

 ### Software Engineering

+- switch to `pyproject.toml`
 - rename `master` to `main`
 - reduce sloc?
 - separate classes/projects?